andrewdyer/react-package-template/README.md

 Licensed under the [MIT license](https://opensource.org/licenses/MIT) and is free for private or commercial projects.

+## ✨ Introduction

+This template is designed to provide a solid foundation to help you hit the ground running and save valuable time when starting a new React package.
+With all the necessary tools and configurations included, you can focus on building your package without worrying about the initial setup.

 ## 🛠️ Features

 This template includes the following tools and configurations: